OpenChargingCloud/WWCP_OICP/WWCP_OICPv2.1_WebAPI/README.md

 The OICP WebAPI helps clients of Hubject to share OICP data sets also via plain HTTP, instead of HTTP/SOAP.
-In contrast to the Hubject APIs the WebAPI allows to extend the XML with additional data sets which are currently not available in the Open InterCharge Protocol.
+In contrast to the Hubject APIs the WebAPI allows you to extend the XML with additional data sets which are currently not available in the Open InterCharge Protocol and can not be shared via Hubject because of their inbound (X)ML schema validation.

 ### Usage